- October 11, 2022

 FUTURE OF ARTIFICIAL INTELLIGENCE IN IoT

-These days we are much familiar about the term IoT.
-It’s nothing but the abbreviation of Internet of Things.
+These days we are much familiar with the term IoT.
+It’s nothing but the abbreviation of the Internet of Things.
 Almost all devices, these days, are IoT enabled.
 Varying from home appliances to vehicles and smart offices, IoT has brought an abrupt change in the tech space.
-One of the main advantages IoT facilitates is that each and every device which is IoT enabled can be accessed and controlled from any part of the universe.
-In short, a person can control his IoT enabled television by sitting miles apart.
+One of the main advantages IoT facilitates is that each and every device which is IoT-enabled can be accessed and controlled from any part of the universe.
+In short, a person can control his IoT-enabled television by sitting miles apart.
 This is how the basic working structure of IoT

 After Artificial Intelligence has been introduced in various areas where IoT is been applied, the outcomes were outrageous.
-Some of them were high accuracy, increased human-machine interaction efficiency, increased operational efficiency and true digital transformation.
-The healthy competition among the AI and IoT companies are paving the way, where it opens new doors of opportunities, which couldn’t even be imagined.
+Some of them were high accuracy, increased human-machine interaction efficiency, increased operational efficiency, and true digital transformation.
+The healthy competition among AI and IoT companies is paving the way, where it opens new doors of opportunities, which couldn’t even be imagined.

 - Data integration